simplicitesoftware/documentation/docs/documentation/operation/kubernetes.md

 <h2 id="example">Comprehensive example</h2>

-In this example we will be using custom manifests for deploying a PostgreSQL database and a Simplicité&reg; instance.
+In this example we will be using custom manifests for deploying a PostgreSQL database and a Simplicit&eacute;&reg; instance.

 ### Database